hfndb/tools/readme.md

   - sf - Search on file name within a certain directory
   - r - Replace a string in files within a certain directory
   - gg - Open gvim (or neovim) with provided files
-  - t - Use ctags-exuberant to generate a tags file in the current directory.
+  - t - Use ctags-exuberant or ctags-universal to generate a tags file in the current directory.
 If using [cookware-headless-ice](https://github.com/hfndb/cookware-headless-ice), this script doesn't need to be used.

 * [vim](./vim/readme.md) with notes about installation, configuration and utility script(s)